-Possible Lack of Diversification Resulting from Subscriptions for Less than the Maximum Number of Shares.
-To the extent that less than the maximum number of Shares are sold, the diversification of the Company's investments will be decreased and the extent to which the Company's profitability will be affected by any one of its investments will increase.
-Lack of diversification of the Company's investments will have the effect of increasing the risks associated with an investment in the Shares.
+POSSIBLE LACK OF DIVERSIFICATION RESULTING FROM SUBSCRIPTIONS FOR LESS THAN THE MAXIMUM NUMBER OF SHARES.
+To the extent that less than the Maximum Offering is sold, the diversification of the Company's investments will be decreased and the extent to which the Company's profitability will be affected by any one of its investments will increase.
+Specifically, the various types of real estate assets in which the Company invests and the geographic diversity of such assets will be reduced proportionally.
+Consequently, the effects of the financial performance of such fewer assets will be concentrated and thus the risks of poor financial performance will be increased.
+Further, reduced geographic diversity of the Company's Properties will increase the Company's reliance on (and therefore risks) related to regional economic conditions.
+Accordingly, lack of diversification of the Company's investments will have the effect of increasing the risks associated with an investment in the Shares.

-Substantial Management Compensation.
-The Advisor and its Affiliates will perform services for the Company in connection with the offer and sale of Shares, the selection and acquisition of the Company's properties, and the management and leasing of the Company's properties, and will receive substantial compensation from the Company in consideration for these services.
-The amount of such compensation has not been determined in arm's-length negotiations, and such amounts will be payable regardless of the quality of services provided to the Company and, with respect to certain of such fees, prior to any distributions to shareholders.
+SUBSTANTIAL MANAGEMENT COMPENSATION.
+The Advisor and the other Affiliates will perform services for the Company in connection with the offer and sale of Shares, the selection and acquisition of the Company's properties, and the management and leasing of the Company's properties, and will receive substantial compensation from the Company in consideration for these services.
+In connection with the Offering, the Dealer Manager will receive 7% (\$10,500,000 at the Maximum Offering) of the Gross Offering Proceeds as a Selling Commission and a Diligence Fee equal to 2.5% (\$3,750,000 at the Maximum Offering) for marketing and due diligence reimbursements, substantially all of which is expected to be reallowed to participating broker-dealers.
+In connection with the review and evaluation of potential acquisitions, the Advisor will receive Acquisition and Advisory Fees equal to 3% (\$4,500,000 at the Maximum Offering) of the Gross Offering Proceeds.
+In connection with the management and leasing of Properties, the Management Company will receive a fee equal to 4.5% of the gross rental income from each Property as well as certain leasing fees.
+The amount of such compensation has not been determined in arm's-length negotiations, and such amounts will be payable regardless of the quality of services provided to the Company.
+Further, the Selling Commission, Diligence Fee, Organization and Offering Expense Fee and the initial Acquisition and Advisory Fees will be paid to Affiliates prior to any distributions to shareholders.
 See "Management Compensation" and "Conflicts of Interest."

-No Identified Sources for Funding of Future Capital Needs.
+NO IDENTIFIED SOURCES FOR FUNDING OF FUTURE CAPITAL NEEDS.
 As the Company raises capital from investors, substantially all of the Gross Proceeds of the Offering will be used for investment in properties and for payment of various fees and expenses.
 See "Estimated Use Of Proceeds."
 In order to qualify as a REIT, the Company must distribute to its shareholders at least 95% of its annual taxable income.
 Therefore, it is not anticipated that the Company will maintain any meaningful permanent working capital reserves.
 Accordingly, in the event that the Company develops a need for additional capital in the future for the improvement of its properties or for any other reason, no sources for such funding have been identified, and no assurance can be made that such sources of funding will be available to the Company for potential capital needs in the future or, if available, that such funds can be obtained on economically feasible terms.